Module: Somatic Psychology

 Venue: Near Totnes, South Devon, UK.

-Cost: £1425 (£300 Deposit to secure your place, plus 9 monthly payments of £125 (due on 1st of each month, Oct 2026 – June 2027); or the EARLY BIRD fee of £1275, when paid in full to be received by 1st July 2026)
+Cost: £1950 (£300 Deposit to secure your place, plus 10 monthly payments of £165 (due on 1st of each month, Sept 2026 – June 2027); or the EARLY BIRD fee of £1800, when paid in full to be received by 1st July 2026)

 Prerequisite

 Participants will have completed either the Infant Movement, Authentic Movement, and/or the Embodied Anatomy modules of the Diploma Programme.
-The Somatic Psychology Module can also be taken as CPD by professionals and students in related fields of practice (you will have studied for at least 100 hours in some other approach to somatic movement or dance movement therapy).
+The Somatic Psychology Module can also be taken as CPD by somatic movement professionals and students in related fields of practice (you will have studied for at least 100 hours in some other approach to somatic movement or dance movement therapy).
 Please apply with details of relevant study and professional practice and join us for an intro workshop.

 The module will explore:

-• embryology and the roots of the sense of self and attachment patterns
+- embryology and the roots of the sense of self and attachment patterns

 1. Embodiment of Spirit: an Embryological Journey

-• The process of development from conception through the first few weeks of embryological life.
+- The process of development from conception through the first few weeks of embryological life.

-• Movement and body meditations to explore the embodiment of cells, membranes, tissues and fluids, engaging with the unfolding of form through which the embryonic sense of self begins to emerge
+- Movement and body meditations to explore the embodiment of cells, membranes, tissues and fluids, engaging with the unfolding of form through which the embryonic sense of self begins to emerge

-• Asking what embodiment means to us as human beings, we will consider how the human embryo embodies spirit
+- Asking what embodiment means to us as human beings, we will consider how the human embryo embodies spirit

-• The origins of relational patterns as they manifest in the unfolding patterns of movement will be explored
+- The origins of relational patterns as they manifest in the unfolding patterns of movement will be explored

 2. Body, Feelings, Mind: Embryology and the Body Systems

-• The splitting and integration of body, feelings and mind, with reference to the embryological layers (Boadella) and the expressive and shadow functions of the body systems.
+- The splitting and integration of body, feelings and mind, with reference to the embryological layers (Boadella) and the expressive and shadow functions of the body systems.

-3. Perinatal Process: Development of Sub-personalities
+3. Pre and perinatal Process: Development of Sub-personalities

 5. Movement Process Work: the Body as Shadow

-• The body as shadow: movement Process Work and the theory of the Dreambody (Mindell)
+- The body as shadow: movement Process Work and the theory of the Dreambody (Mindell)

-• The Role of the Therapist and their Embodied Presence
+- The Role of the Therapist and their Embodied Presence

-• The dance of relationship: the therapist’s embodied presence as container and as information: transference and countertransference will be addressed
+- The dance of relationship: the therapist’s embodied presence as container and as information: transference and countertransference will be addressed

-• The many levels of listening: gathering information from verbal and non-verbal messages, holding creative tension, and creating a context for the work
+- The many levels of listening: gathering information from verbal and non-verbal messages, holding creative tension, and creating a context for the work

-• Empathy, compassionate witnessing, resonance and clear seeing.
+- Empathy, compassionate witnessing, resonance and clear seeing.

 For details of ‘Somatic Psychology: Mody, Mind and Meaning’ by Linda Hartley, please see the publication page.